 Cornelius Town Board to Consider Changes to Land Use Plan Update

-Shortly after Chuck Travis is sworn in tonight as the Mayor of Cornelius, he and the incoming Town Board will discuss proposed amendments to a Land Use Plan update that will guide development for the next decade in the north Mecklenburg municipality.
+gular meeting tonight, the Cornelius Town Board will hold a public hearing and vote on a Land Use Plan update that will guide development for the next decade in the north Mecklenburg municipality.

-The Town Board will meet at 7 p.m. tonight at Cornelius Town Hall, 21445 Catawba Ave.
-A third public hearing on the plan will be scheduled for Monday, December 16th, and the Board will likely vote on adoption of the document that night, as well.
+The Town Board will meet at 7 p.m. tonight at Cornelius Town Hall, 21445 Catawba Ave., and will hold a third and final public hearing ahead of the Board vote on the new plan.
 Any Realtors®, home builders or developers who are currently doing business in the Town of Cornelius are strongly encouraged to attend that evening and make their voice heard!